 Common Sense Internet Rules for Kids (Adopted or Otherwise)

-- When you decide to have a designated computer for your child, be very careful to classify the computer as the family computer, not your child’s computer.
-If your teen wants to be a password protected user to keep siblings from changing her settings, require that they share the password with you.
-You should use this computer a couple of times a week as a matter of course.
-You need to make certain upgrades are being installed and the spyware is working, and you need to have a feel for what your kids are doing online.
-Just knowing that you will be on the same computer may act as a brake before they click on “that” link.
+- When you decide to have a designated computer for your child’s use, be very careful to classify that computer as the “family computer,” not your child’s computer.
+If your teen wants to be a password protected user to keep siblings from changing her settings, require that she share that password with you.
+You should make a point to use this computer a couple of times a week as a matter of course.
+You need to make certain that upgrades are being installed and the spyware is working, and you need to have a feel for what your kids are doing online.
+Just knowing that you will be on the same computer may act as a brake before she clicks on “that” link.

 - The family computer should be in a place where you walk by or see frequently.
-In other words, out in the open.
+In other words, keep it out in the open.
 The attitude for this rule is as important as the rule—the internet is a tool and we keep our tools out in the open.
-If the family computer is a lap top, establish a designated place or room for use.
+If the family computer is a laptop, establish a designated place or room for use.

-- Do not allow your child or teen to have a computer in their room.
-Yes, you will be told that he is the ONLY kid in school that doesn’t have one in his room.
-No, that is not correct and besides, you don’t care.
-In our family we buy a child a computer when they graduate from high school.
-There is no computer in their room until then unless they buy their own.
-(One child wanted to buy his own, but we insisted that he wait until he was 17.)
+- Consider very carefully before you allow your child or teen to have a laptop, tablet, iPad or other computers in their room.
+(Yes, you will be told that he is the ONLY kid in school that doesn’t have one in his room.
+No, that is not correct and besides, you don’t care.)
+Some families handle this by making a tradition of purchasing a laptop when their child graduates from high school.
+Some allow no computer in a child’s room until he buys his own.
+You and your spouse/partner need to decide together at what age purchasing his own laptop is appropriate.

-- Be aware of devices like the iTouch or smart phones which allow for internet connection.
-Once your child has one of these devices, you have no control over what they do online.
-They are inevitable, but don’t buy the hype that 13 and 14 year olds MUST have them.
+- Be educated about mobile devices like phones, iPads, tablets, or Kindles that allow internet connection.
+Once your child has one of these devices, you have no control over what he or she does online.
+The devices are inevitable but don’t buy the hype that 13 and 14-year olds “MUST” have them.
+Here’s a great resource to educate yourself about current apps to be particularly alert to: TeenSafe Smartphone App Blacklist 2018.

-- Don’t hover, but be aware of what your kids are up to on the internet.
+- Don’t hover over your child, but be aware of what she is up to on the internet.
 Walk by periodically.
-Bring them a glass of juice or a bite of what you’re cooking to see if they think it needs more salt.
+Bring her a glass of juice or offer a bite of what you’re cooking to see if she thinks it needs more salt.

 - Talk with your children about internet safety, privacy, and online reputation.
-If your child is computer savvy, have them do the research on suggested privacy settings, common mistakes that reveal identifying information, etc. and ask them to teach you.
-Stress that they should not share their passwords with anyone.
+If your child is computer savvy, have him do the research on suggested privacy settings, common mistakes that reveal identifying information, etc. and ask him to teach you.
+Stress that he should not share passwords with anyone but you.
+SafeKids has a Family Contract for Online Safety, in kid and teen versions, along with other good tools for your family to learn safe practice.

-- Explain to your children that all information online can ultimately be seen by anyone-including teachers and parents.
-If they don’t want information to be seen by their Sunday school teacher or volleyball coach, they shouldn’t post it.
+- Explain to your children that all information online can ultimately be seen by anyone – including teachers and parents.
+If they don’t want information to be seen by a Sunday school teacher, volleyball coach, or future college admissions office, then they shouldn’t post it.

 - Set limits on the amount of time per day your child can be on the computer.
-In our house, we have a limit on “screen time” in general, which includes sitting in front of any screen (TV, computer, etc.).
-Work with your child on deciding what time limit is reasonable.
-I suggest giving in a little on this to help get buy-in for the rule.
+Many homes have a limit on “screen time” in general, which includes sitting in front of any screen (TV, computer, etc.).
+Work with your child on deciding what time limit is reasonable, and model the ability to compromise a bit to help get his buy-in for the rule.

 - Set limits on what times of day your child can be online.
-In my experience, late night browsing is problematic.
+Be aware that late night social media, texting, and browsing is often very problematic.
+There are apps available to monitor this, and your phone service carrier likely also has tools for parental control.

-- For children, tweens, and younger teens, install some form of parental control software, such as Safe Eyes or Net Nanny.
-In my opinion this software is worthless for older teens.
-It is better to talk with your teens about why you don’t want them on certain sites, rather than trying to prevent them.
+- For children, tweens, and younger teens, install some form of parental control software on the home devices and the mobile ones too.
+There are many options available in your app store that will suit your needs (and your child’s tech ability) well.
+Be aware that quite often, this software is worthless with older teens who have become very tech savvy.
+It is better to talk with your teens frankly about why you don’t want them on certain sites, rather than trying to prevent them.